Infineon/mtb-example-wifi-mqtt-client/README.md

  `MQTT_CLIENT_IDENTIFIER_MAX_LEN`   | The longest client identifier that an MQTT server must accept (as defined by the MQTT 3.1.1 spec) is 23 characters.
 However, some MQTT brokers support longer client IDs.
 Configure this macro as per the MQTT broker specification.
- `MQTT_TIMEOUT_MS`            | Timeout in milliseconds for MQTT operations in this example `MQTT_KEEP_ALIVE_SECONDS`    | The keepalive interval in seconds used for MQTT ping request `MQTT_ALPN_PROTOCOL_NAME`   | The application layer protocol negotiation (ALPN) protocol name to be used that is supported by the MQTT broker in use.
-Note that this is an optional macro for most of the use cases. <br>Per IANA, the port numbers assigned for MQTT protocol are 1883 for non-secure connections and 8883 for secure connections.
+ `MQTT_TIMEOUT_MS`            | Timeout in milliseconds for MQTT operations in this example `MQTT_KEEP_ALIVE_SECONDS`    | The keepalive interval in seconds used for MQTT ping request `MQTT_ALPN_PROTOCOL_NAME`   | The application layer protocol negotiation (ALPN) protocol name to be used to that is supported by the MQTT broker in use.
+Note that this is an optional macro for most of the use cases. <br>Per IANA, the port numbers assigned for the MQTT protocol are 1883 for non-secure connections and 8883 for secure connections.
 In some cases, there is a need to use other ports for MQTT like port 443 (which is reserved for HTTPS).
 ALPN is an extension to TLS that allows many protocols to be used over a secure connection.
  `MQTT_SNI_HOSTNAME`   | The server name indication (SNI) host name to be used during the transport layer security (TLS) connection as specified by the MQTT broker. <br>SNI is extension to the TLS protocol.
 As required by some MQTT brokers, SNI typically includes the hostname in the "Client Hello" message sent during TLS handshake.
  `MQTT_NETWORK_BUFFER_SIZE`   | A network buffer is allocated for sending and receiving MQTT packets over the network.
 Specify the size of this buffer using this macro.
 Note that the minimum buffer size is defined by the `CY_MQTT_MIN_NETWORK_BUFFER_SIZE` macro in the MQTT library.
  `MAX_MQTT_CONN_RETRIES`   | Maximum number of retries for MQTT connection